grand-decentral-station/api/endpoints/search.md

 **Coming Soon**

 Search is a fundamental part of every good user experience.
+And it should be convenient to search data.